atomicdata-dev/atomic-server/docs/src/astro-guide/7-fetching-data.md

 const heading = homepage.props.heading; // string
 ```

-This shortcut only works if the class is known to @tomic/lib, meaning if it's in one of your generated ontologies or in one of the atomicdata.dev ontologies like [core](https://atomicdata.dev/ontology/core)or [server](https://atomicdata.dev/ontology/server).
+This shortcut only works if the class is known to @tomic/lib, meaning if it's in one of your generated ontologies or one of the atomicdata.dev ontologies like [core](https://atomicdata.dev/ontology/core) or [server](https://atomicdata.dev/ontology/server).

-The second method is using the `.get()` method on resource. `.get()` takes the subject of the property you want as a parameter and returns its value.
+The second method is using the `Resource.get()` method. `.get()` takes the subject of the property you want as a parameter and returns its value.

 ```typescript
 const description = myResource.get(